barnett/slack-to-twitter-lister/README.md

+Keep a Twitter list up to date by using your slack team directory

 ### What does this do?
 1. Imports a custom column for each slack user
 2. Adds active users to a twitter list